bonomani/devmon/docs/TEMPLATES.md

 can be safely removed from all templates.

 ### The test folders
-Each subfolder in a vendor-model folder represents a distinct test. **This folder's name matters** as it's what appears as the test name on your Xymon server
+Each subfolder in a vendor-model folder represents a distinct test. **This folder's name matters** as it's what appears as the test name on your Xymon server.

 ### Example
 For a `cpu` test on a `Cisco 2950` (vendor-model)